 Number Weight (g) Diameter (mm) Thickness (mm) Axis (h) Inv.
-Num 28.
+Num 29.
 2.96 19.2 1.9 6 N. Alex.
 2229

-4.1.1.5.
-Trophy:
+4.1.1.5.Trophy:

 A trophy, or tropaeum, was a monument formed from enemy spoils, set up to commemorate victories by the Greeks and Romans.
 Initially, it consisted of a tree trunk with a crosspiece adorned with the vanquished's armor, such as a cuirass, helmet, and buckler.
-The first recorded Roman trophy was erected by C. Flaminius in 224 B.C. and was made of gold, placed in the
+The first recorded Roman trophy was erected by C. Flaminius in 224 B.C. and was made of gold, placed in the Capitol.
+Notable examples include the marble trophies believed to have been erected by Marius in Rome, commemorating his victories over Jugurtha and the Cimbri.
+During the later republic, trophies were carried before the triumpher's car and later constructed from durable materials like stone or brass.
+From Augustus onward, such monuments multiplied, with Trajan and Antonine columns serving as grand-scale trophies.

-&lt;sup>56 GNECCHI, The Coin Types of Imperial Rome, 21-22.
+58 GNECCHI, The Coin Types of Imperial Rome, 21-22.

-&lt;sup>57 RIC IV Septimius Severus 288 (https://numismatics.org/ocre/id/ric.4.ss.288\denarius Accessed 16-11-2024)
+59 RIC IV Septimius Severus 288 (https://numismatics.org/ocre/id/ric.4.ss.288_denarius Accessed 16-11-2024)